swiftlang/swift/docs/Modules.rst

 5. If the name refers to a function, normal overload resolution may resolve ambiguities.

-.. [#] FIXME: not implemented yet, since the main feature hasn't been
-       implemented either.

 .. _submodules:

 Submodules
 ----------

+.. warning:: This feature was never implemented, or even fully designed.

 For large projects, it is usually desirable to break a single application or framework into subsystems, which Swift calls "submodules".
 A submodule is a